Structured Robust Submodular Maximization: Offline and Online Algorithms: Introduction

 We desire algorithms whose $(1-\epsilon)$-regret is sublinear in $T$.
-That is, we get arbitrarily close to a $(1-\epsilon)$ fraction of the benchmark as $T\rightarrow \infty$. }
+That is, we get arbitrarily close to a $(1-\epsilon)$ fraction of the benchmark as $T\rightarrow \infty$.

-\nhedit{The offline (Equation~\ref{eq:offline_def}), or online (Equation~\ref{eq:regret}) variations of robust monotone submodular functions, are known to be NP-hard to approximate to any polynomial factor when the algorithm's choices are restricted to the family of independent sets $\I$~\citep{krause2008robust}.
+The offline (Equation~\ref{eq:offline_def}), or online (Equation~\ref{eq:regret}) variations of robust monotone submodular functions, are known to be NP-hard to approximate to any polynomial factor when the algorithm's choices are restricted to the family of independent sets $\I$~\citep{krause2008robust}.
 Therefore, to obtain any reasonable approximation guarantee we need to relax the algorithm's constraint set.
-Such an approximation approach is called a \emph{bi-criteria} approximation scheme in which the algorithm outputs a set with a \emph{nearly optimal objective value}, while ensuring that the set used is the \emph{union of only a few independent sets in $\I$.} More formally, to get a $(1-\epsilon)$-approximate solutions, we may use a set $S$ where $S = S_1\cup \dots\cup S_\ell$ such that $S_1,\dots,S_\ell \in \I$ and $\ell$ is a function of $\frac{1}{\epsilon}$ and other parameters.}
+Such an approximation approach is called a \emph{bi-criteria} approximation scheme in which the algorithm outputs a set with a \emph{nearly optimal objective value}, while ensuring that the set used is the \emph{union of only a few independent sets in $\I$.} More formally, to get a $(1-\epsilon)$-approximate solutions, we may use a set $S$ where $S = S_1\cup \dots\cup S_\ell$ such that $S_1,\dots,S_\ell \in \I$ and $\ell$ is a function of $\frac{1}{\epsilon}$ and other parameters.
+Since the output set $S$ is possibly infeasible, we define the \emph{violation ratio} $\nu$ as the minimum number of feasible sets whose union is $S$.
+To exemplify this, consider partition constraints: here we are given a partition \(\{P_1, \ldots, P_q\}\) of the ground set and the goal is to pick a subset that includes at most \(b_j\) elements from part \(P_j\) for each \(j\).
+Then, the union of $\ell$ feasible sets have at most \(\ell\cdot b_j\) elements in each part.
+In our example, the violation ratio corresponds to $\nu = \max_{j\in[q]}\lceil|S\cap P_j|/ b_j\rceil$.